Content Marketing vs. Inbound Marketing: How They Work Together

 - Webinars

-- Videos (tutorials, how-to’s)
+- Videos (tutorials, how-tos)

-It might help to think of inbound marketing as fishing.
-You cast a net in a good spot in the lake, and wait for fish to take the bait – in other words, a passive activity.
+It might help to think of inbound strategy as fishing.
+You cast a net in a good spot in the lake and wait for fish to take the bait – in other words, a passive activity.
 Outbound marketing, on the other hand, is like hunting.
 You go out and search for a target and, when acquired, try for a good shot.
 It’s an active way of marketing.

 Inbound > outbound